Alinur Rashimy Jufri

-Mohammad Alinur Rashimy bin Awang Haji Jufri (born 12 June 2000) is a Bruneian footballer who plays as a full-back or midfielder for Kasuka FC of the Brunei Super League and the Brunei national football team.
+Mohammad Alinur Rashimy bin Awang Haji Jufri (born 12 June 2000) is a Bruneian professional footballer who plays as a full-back or midfielder for Brunei Super League club Kasuka and the Brunei national team.

 Club career

 In 2017, Alinur was a participant of the Tabuan Muda scheme organised by the National Football Association of Brunei Darussalam, which played league football in the 2017–18 Brunei Super League as Tabuan Muda 'A'.
 In the next season, he signed for Kasuka FC along with Hanif Aiman Adanan, Hanif Farhan Azman and Adi Syukri Salleh.
 He scored four goals in that season, helping Kasuka finish second in the league table.

 On 7 August 2022, Alinur opened the scoring in a 13–0 drubbing of Lun Bawang FC in the first fixture of the 2022 Brunei FA Cup for Kasuka.
 They eventually went all the way to the final of the competition where they were beaten by DPMM FC by two goals to one.

 In what was the opening match for the 2023 Brunei Super League, Alinur scored a late brace against MS PPDB on 3 March with the final score being 4–0.
+His team subsequently won the championship after dominating the league with victories in all 16 games.

+As champions going into the 2024–25 Brunei Super League, Alinur performed consistently and managed to defend the title with his team in the last fixture of the league, a 2–3 win against DPMM II.

 International career

+Youth

 Alinur's first tournament with the Young Wasps was the 2017 AFF U-18 Youth Championship in September 2017 held in Myanmar where he only made a solitary appearance in a 1–8 drubbing against Vietnam.
 A year later, he suited up for Indonesia to take part in the 2018 AFF U-19 Youth Championship in July.
 Alinur played in two out of four games, both of them substitute appearances in defeats against Timor-Leste and Malaysia.

-In 2022, Alinur was selected for the Brunei Under-23s squad for the February 2022 AFF U-23 Youth Championship matches held in Cambodia.
+In 2022, Alinur was selected for the Brunei Under-23 squad for the February 2022 AFF U-23 Youth Championship matches held in Cambodia.
 Facing the home team in the first fixture, Alinur held the left side of the midfield but the Young Wasps succumbed to a 6–0 defeat.
 Three days later in the match against Timor-Leste, Brunei made a promising start with a goal by Hakeme Yazid Said but two deflections and an own goal condemned the boys in yellow to a 1–3 loss.
 Alinur kept his place in the final match against the Philippines but once again Brunei fell to a 2–1 defeat.